 Hey Guys!
-It’s been long since I blogged and hence, this blog will be about updating you what’s been happening in my life in these last few months.
+It’s been a long since I blogged, and hence, this blog will be about updating you on what’s been happening in my life in these last few months.
 But firstly, I hope everyone’s doing fine during this pandemic.
-I know for most of us things have been difficult, but at least we are safe and in a better place.
+I know for most of us, things have been difficult, but at least we are safe and in a better place.

-Soon winter started and the weather started getting gloomier and one after other things got difficult to deal with.
-I was missing my closed ones, home-cooked food, and most importantly the drive that got me to London.
+Soon winter started, and the weather started getting gloomier, and one after other things got difficult to deal with.
+I was missing my close ones, home-cooked food, and most importantly, the drive that got me to London.
 I lost all the energy to get me back on track and then started my depression phase.
-For days I didn’t do anything and binged on Netflix all day all night.
+For days I didn’t do anything and binged on Netflix all day, all night.
 I had no motivation to work, to study, or even to get out of my bed.
-I knew that something’s definitely wrong with me but I was unable to understand.
+I knew that something’s definitely wrong with me, but I was unable to understand.
 I gained weight, felt that I’m not good enough for anything, and had my emotions overflowing.
-I have a coping mechanism where whenever I feel low I persuade myself and get it together.
-But this time it was different and I knew I needed help.
-Not many know about my depression and the ones who did mocked and told me it’s just nothing.
-No one understood what’s actually happening and honestly neither did I. I sought help from a counselor who made me understand why I’m feeling this way.
-To feel better about myself I kept myself engaged and did things that I love.
+I have a coping mechanism where whenever I feel low, I persuade myself and get it together.
+But this time, it was different, and I knew I needed help.
+Not many know about my depression and the ones who did mock and told me it’s just nothing.
+No one understood what’s actually happening, and honestly, neither did I. I sought help from a counselor who made me understand why I’m feeling this way.
+To feel better about myself, I kept myself engaged and did things that I love.
 I painted, exercised, cooked, and tried to be active as much as possible.
-Somewhere I knew things will be back to normal and I never stopped working towards it.
+Somewhere I knew things would be back to normal, and I never stopped working towards it.

-Later in March with the COVID-19 situation on the peak I had to come back to India and coming back to my family gradually healed me.
-However, for the first 14 days, I was separated from my family but soon we were back together and I started feeling much better.
+Later in March, with the COVID-19 situation on the peak, I had to return to India, and coming back to my family gradually healed me.
+However, for the first 14 days, I was separated from my family, but soon we were back together, and I started feeling much better.
 I canceled my appointments as I no longer felt a need to see my counselor again.
-The strangest part is I’m happy to go person and I never thought I would go through depression.
-Friends used to text me saying “Oh! you are living your life”, but no one knew the struggle I was going through.
-Back when few of my friends told me about their depression I tried to help them, but my experience taught me you can’t understand the way another person is feeling and the best help you can do is ‘listen’ without judging and let them vent it out.
+The strangest part is I’m a happy-to-go person, and I never thought I would go through depression.
+Friends used to text me saying, “Oh! you are living your life”, but no one knew the struggle I was going through.
+Back when a few of my friends told me about their depression, I tried to help them, but my experience taught me you couldn’t understand how another person is feeling, and the best help you can do is ‘listen’ without judging and let them vent it out.
 Ask them to seek expert advice and never leave them alone in the process.
-Be sensitive towards them and rather than mocking, believe them.
-It’s surely a difficult phase but we can overcome it with sheer determination and hope.
+Be sensitive towards them and, rather than mocking, believe them.
+It’s surely a difficult phase, but we can overcome it with sheer determination and hope.

-I never intended to share my story on a public platform but during this pandemic, a lot of us are facing depression, and all I wanted to pass on was a little ‘hope’.
-It’s the only way to keep ourselves afloat in tough times waiting for the storm to pass and start living again.
-Till then let pass it on.
+I never intended to share my story on a public platform.
+Still, during this pandemic, a lot of us are facing depression, and all I wanted to pass on was a little ‘hope.’
+It’s the only way to keep ourselves afloat in tough times, waiting for the storm to pass and start living again.
+Till then, let pass it on.